 Welcome

-This site is a living archive of my work in strategic communication, design, ethics, and public engagement.
+This site is a collection of my work in strategic communication, design, ethics, and public engagement, and my personal writings.

 How This Site Is Organized

-This site is intentionally structured as a publishing archive.
+I intentionally structure this site as a publishing archive.
 You can explore it through three primary pathways:

 Writing